Phajoding is much more than a Buddhist monastery.

 Khenpo Chimi Dorji is the Principal of Phajoding Monastery.
 He was raised in Haa and enrolled in the Central Monk Body at aged 7 and went on to complete his Master of Buddhist Philosophy at Tango Buddhist University in Thimphu and 3 year meditation in Paro.
 He has previously held the position of Principal of Sewala Shedra in Punakha.

 Lama Namgay Tenzin was also raised in Haa and placed in the Central Monk Body at aged 7 where he too went on to complete his Master of Buddhist Philosophy at Tango Buddhist University and 3 year meditation.
 He has recently been appointed as the head teacher at Phajoding Monastery.

 Khenpo Chimi and Lama Namgay are the driving force behind this project.
 Their mission is to empower, care for and educate disadvantaged young boys from across Bhutan.

 They have a vision of transforming this monastery into a thriving centre for learning – where the monks, who range in age from 7 to 25 years old, are scholared in Buddhist philosophy and mindfulness within a supportive and compassionate environment.
-They have begun to extend the curriculum to include secular subjects such as English, Maths, Environmental studies and the teaching of practical skills such as Computer studies and Organic Gardening.
+They have begun to extend the curriculum to include secular subjects such as English and Basic Maths and the teaching of practical skills such as Carpentry and Organic Gardening.
 As a result many impoverished children will be empowered, educated and provided with options and hope where they previously had none.